Krishank/ecommerce-react-example/README.md

 - Predictable: Redux helps you write applications that behave consistently
 - Centralized: Single Source of truth
-- Debuggable: There are many tolls in this app I have used Redux Dev Tool.
+- Debuggable:  There are various tools available to debug react redux application but it is recomanded to use Redux Dev Tool it provides various rich features like track actions, and live state of redux store
-- Flexible: We can use it with any other view library
+- Flexible: it can be used with any other UI framework